Steve Stevens

 Steve Stevens (born Steven Bruce Schneider; May 5, 1959) is an American guitarist.
-He is best known as Billy Idol's guitarist and songwriting collaborator, and for his lead guitar work on the theme to Top Gun – "Top Gun Anthem" – for which he won a Grammy in 1987: Best Pop Instrumental Performance.
+He is best known as Billy Idol's guitarist and songwriting collaborator, and for his lead guitar work on the theme to Top Gun – "Top Gun Anthem" – for which he won the Grammy for Best Pop Instrumental Performance in 1987.

 Stevens has played for Michael Jackson, Ric Ocasek, Robert Palmer, and many others.
-Stevens was in Vince Neil's band from 1992 to 1994, touring and recording on his album Exposed.
-Stevens was a founding member of the supergroup Bozzio Levin Stevens, which released Black Light Syndrome in 1997 and Situation Dangerous in 2000.
-He brought Spanish flamenco guitar stylings to the song "Pistolero" (1999) for the trance group Juno Reactor.
+He was in Vince Neil's band from 1992 to 1994, touring and recording on his album Exposed and was a founding member of the supergroup Bozzio Levin Stevens, which released Black Light Syndrome in 1997 and Situation Dangerous in 2000.
+He played Spanish flamenco guitar on the song "Pistolero" (1999) for the trance group Juno Reactor.
 During 2012–2016, Stevens appeared with Kings of Chaos.
 His "Steve Stevens" group headlined the closing performance at the Musikmesse in Frankfurt, Germany, in April 2016.
 He is also a television personality on the E! show Married to Rock, alongside his wife, Josie Stevens.

+In 2025, Stevens was nominated for induction to the Rock and Roll Hall of Fame alongside Idol.